Accessible web content is usable by all people, regardless of physical or developmental abilities or impairments.

 Trainings are held in accessible rooms when available.
 If there currently isn't a session available in an accessible room, please contact us and we can request alternate locations to hold the training or set up more sessions.

-Requires access to Microsoft Word 2016 and Acrobat Pro DC.
+Requires access to Microsoft Word 2016.
 Software is available for use in the Goldfarb and Farber computer labs and can be downloaded to any Brandeis-owned computer free of charge.
 See ITS for details.

 You will learn

-- basic concepts and best practices for digital accessibility
+- an overview of best practices for digital accessibility for course materials